MizaGBF/GBFSB/readme.md

 First, it accepts the following parameters:
 - `build_dummy`: A boolean, it must be set to True or it will only load the corresponding CJS files and parse them.
 Set it to False if you only want to use `renderNPC` (See below).
 - `build_sheet`: An integer.
 At 0, the feature is disabled.
 At 1, it creates spritesheets from the animation files.
 At 2, it does the same as 1 but with transparency and without text and with smaller rectangles to be closer to actual character proportions.
 This mode is intended to be used with projects such as [GBFAP](https://github.com/MizaGBF/GBFAP) or [GBFBP](https://github.com/MizaGBF/GBFBP) for example.
 See the screenshots below for examples.
 - `bound_box`: A boolean.
 To be used when build_sheet is enabled.
 It draws green bound boxes instead.
+- `normal_bound`: A boolean.
+If True and b`build_sheet` is set to 1, rectangles won't have a reduced sizes.

 Example 1: With build_sheet = 1.
 ![example 1](https://github.com/MizaGBF/GBFSB/blob/main/assets/readme_example_1.png?raw=true)